 Convenience features on traditional and convection microwaves open your kitchen to an array of mealtime possibilities.
-Some even offer enough flexibility to prepare an entire meal as effortlessly as a bag of popcorn.
+Some microwaves offer enough flexibility to prepare an entire meal as effortlessly as a bag of popcorn.
 Use our guide to find the best microwave for your kitchen.

-Traditional: The most common style.
-This microwave opens with an east-west swinging door and builds in to cabinetry or walls with an additional trim kit.
+Traditional: This microwave opens with a swinging door and inserts between cabinetry or along / next to walls with an additional trim kit.

-Built-in: A true built-in microwave becomes part of the cabinetry and features a drop-down door, similar to a conventional oven.
-It is usually installed over a range or oven.
+Built-in: A true built-in microwave becomes part of the cabinetry and usually features a drop-down door, similar to a conventional oven.

 Drawer style: Exactly as the name suggests, this microwave slides out and installs below a countertop or wall oven.
 The height of this microwave may be a safer, more convenient option for all members of the family.